-If the supply of steam needs to be stopped during a power outage, install an ON-OFF valve on the primary side of the MC-COSR.
+If the supply of steam needs to be stopped while the power is cut off, install an additional ON-OFF valve, which closes when the power is cut off, on the primary side of the MC-COSR.

 2. When only the operation signal to the actuator has been cut off: